-It is expected that homework should be completed to the best of a pupil's ability and handed in on time.
-Pupils are encouraged to be responsible for handing in their homework or discussing extension time with a teacher.
+It is expected that homework should be completed to the best of a student's ability and handed in on time.
+Students are encouraged to be responsible for handing in their homework or discussing extension time with a teacher.

-Homework is assessed and if it is within a school book, this is highlighted with the code: h/w.
+Homework is assessed and if it is within a schoolbook, this is highlighted with the code: h/w.

-Where there is a need staff make provision for those pupils unable to complete homework at home due to extenuating circumstances.
+Where there is a need staff make provision for those students unable to complete homework at home due to extenuating circumstances.
 Teachers arrange an appropriate time for homework to be completed, depending on the need, age and stage of pupils.